-2cupsfresh basil leavespacked (from a 3-ounce container)
+2cupsfresh basil leavespacked (I used a 4-ounce container-stems removed)

 ¼cuppine nuts

-½cupgrated parmesan cheese
+½cupfreshly grated parmesan cheese

 1tablespoonchopped garlic (2-3 cloves)